 Dziga Vertov and his friend and collaborator the Constructivist artist and photographer Alexander Rodchenko shared an interest in cameras.
 The latter spent over 6,000 francs (around 3,000 euros today) on photographic equipment during his trip to Paris in 1925, including a camera for Vertov (a Debrie Sept).
 The choice of cameras for a film about a cameraman would have been carefully considered by the ‘Author-Supervisor’ and his brother.
 Particularly the latter as Mikhail Kaufman was a mechanical and electrical engineer with an expert knowledge of the cine camera, as well as a director making innovative films in his own right .
 In an article in the November 1926 edition of the journal Kino it was announced that “At the last Kinok meeting, cameraman and Kinok member M. Kaufman held a lecture about the first Soviet film camera with a motor drive designed along entirely new lines, which he constructed together with film technician Userdov.
 The camera can be used for single frame animation, normal and slow motion shooting.
 The design of the camera is so simple that it presents no obstacles to the commencement of mass production.
 The camera is equipped with technically superior shooting devices, and will be distinguished by its comparative light weight.
 The first Soviet film camera will carry the name of Kinoglaz.”
 This sounds like an advanced camera for the time, particularly as the Soviet camera industry only began in earnest in the early 1930s .
 There is no evidence that it ever went into production, or was used in the making of ‘Man with a Movie Camera’.

-Mikhail Kaufman looking pleased to be surrounded by the equipment used on the film in 1928.
+Mikhail Kaufman looking pleased to be surrounded by (some of) the equipment used on the film in 1928.
 On the left is a rare Debrie GV Model F on a Debrie tripod, an Ica or Zeiss Ikon Kinamo being held above a Debrie Parvo Model L (with the 21cm Krauss Zeiss telephoto lens seen in the film) , and a Debrie Interview (wooden body panels) on the right.
 The latter two are supported by a makeshift mount and clamp on another Debrie tripod.
 Missing is the Parvo Model K (used on ‘The Eleventh Year’), and possibly a Debrie Sept.
 This photograph is usually shown the wrong way round.

 As it is so prominent in many of the well known scenes many commentators assume that the Parvo Model L is the only camera that appears with Kaufman in the film, but in fact there were four.
 A total of 5 or 6 cameras were involved in the making of ‘Man with a Movie Camera’, perhaps more, as follows: